strophe/libstrophe/README.markdown

 libstrophe is a lightweight XMPP client library written in C. It has minimal dependencies and is configurable for various environments.
-It runs well on both Linux, Unix, and Windows based platforms.
+It runs well on Linux, Unix and Windows based platforms.

 Its goals are: